-- 🔖 The top two show persons in Jr. Division of Showmanship at Halter will show in Jr. Round Robin - 🔖 The top two show persons in Sr. Division of Showmanship at Halter will show in Sr. Round Robin. - 🔖 Sr. Division of Showmanship at Halter will include 3 to 5 year olds, in Colt to Maturity Projects. - 🤝 Yearling and two year old colts will not be eligible for Round Robin - Fair Building Projects will be judged through an interview at the 4-H building.
-Horse Showing & Judging Projects will be exhibited in the 4-H Building.
+- 🔖 The top two show persons in Jr. Division of Showmanship at Halter will show in Jr. Round Robin - 🔖 The top two show persons in Sr. Division of Showmanship at Halter will show in Sr. Round Robin. - 🔖 Sr. Division of Showmanship at Halter will include 3 to 5 year olds, in Colt to Maturity Projects. - \$ Yearling and two year old colts will not be eligible for Round Robin - Fair Building Projects will be judged through an interview at the 4-H building.
+Horse Showing & Judging Projects will be exhibited in the 4-H Building. - HELMETS REQUIRED for ALL riding classes.